devswithme/elsa/README.md

 | `--output, -o` | Output directory (default: current) |
 | `--force, -f` | Overwrite existing directory |
 | `--refresh` | Force refresh template cache |

+#### Project Creation Process
+The `elsa new` command follows this optimized workflow:
+1. **Clone/Update Template**: Download or refresh template from cache
+2. **Copy Template**: Copy template files to project directory
+3. **Update Module Name**: Replace module name in go.mod and all imports
+4. **Generate Proto Files**: Generate Go files from .proto files (if present)
+5. **Download Dependencies**: Run `go mod download` to fetch all dependencies
+6. **Tidy Dependencies**: Run `go mod tidy` to clean and optimize dependencies
+7. **Clean Git History**: Remove template git history for fresh start

+This ensures your new project is ready to run immediately with all dependencies properly resolved.

 ## 🔧 Configuration